genki/gravitation/paper2/main.md

 ---

 ## 1. Introduction
-- **Problem**: \(\Lambda\)CDM fits cosmic scales yet faces fine-tuning at galaxies—flat rotation curves, tiny BTFR scatter, and lensing–dynamics tensions that require halo concentration/anisotropy adjustments on a per-object basis [@McGaugh2016RAR; @Verlinde2016].
-- **Landscape**: MOND and emergent-gravity ideas capture BTFR slope but often need interpolation functions, external field effects, or ad hoc scales; none provide an immediate, parameter-free strong-lensing check.
-- **Gap**: A micro-to-macro mechanism that (i) is equation-based, (ii) yields a universal, dimensionless observational equality, and (iii) is testable without heavy computation.
-- **Contribution**: Future Determination Bias (FDB)—information-flux–driven drift from ULE‑EMW waveguiding—delivers a single constant relation, \(R=1\), linking Einstein radius and circular speed.
-We present theory, galaxy-scale consequences, and an instant validation protocol.
+\(\Lambda\)CDM provides an excellent global fit yet encounters persistent fine-tuning at galaxy scales—flat rotation curves, extremely small BTFR scatter, and lensing–dynamics tensions that demand per-galaxy halo concentration or anisotropy tweaks [@McGaugh2016RAR; @Verlinde2016].
+MOND-like or emergent-gravity ideas reproduce the BTFR slope but typically require interpolation functions, external-field prescriptions, or additional scales, and they do not supply an immediate, parameter-free strong-lensing diagnostic.
+We therefore seek a micro-to-macro connection that (i) is equation based, (ii) predicts a universal dimensionless equality, and (iii) is testable without heavy computation.
+Future Determination Bias (FDB)—an information-flux–driven drift sustained by ULE‑EM waveguiding—satisfies these criteria by enforcing the single constant relation \(R=1\) that links Einstein radius and circular speed.
+The remainder of this paper lays out the theory, galaxy-scale consequences, and an instant validation protocol.

 ### Conventions and units (SIS lensing)
 - SIS deflection: \(\hat\alpha = 4\pi(\sigma/c)^2 = 2\pi(v_c/c)^2\) with \(v_c=\sqrt{2}\sigma\) [@NarayanBartelmann1997].